 It also makes sense to add testimonials to each of your product pages.
 These are the virtual versions of small talk that might happen in a store.
 If your web visitors learn how much others like your products, they’ll be more likely to buy.

 2. Offer Exceptional Digital Customer Service

-In e-commerce, you do not have the opportunity of a sales staff that can assist customers on a moment’s notice.
+In e-commerce, you do not have the opportunity of a sales staff that can assist customers at a moment’s notice.
 You do, however, have the power of the internet behind you and your customer service efforts.

 Live chat, for instance, could enhance your website and increase your shopping cart conversion rates.
-But sometimes, the simplest thing is the most effective: answer questions and concerns honestly, and quickly.
+But sometimes, the simplest thing is the most effective: answer questions and concerns honestly and quickly.
 You will get plenty of them on social media and via email.
-The faster you answer, and the more sincere you are, the more likely your customers will be to start appreciating your sales process.
+The faster you answer and the more sincere you are, the more likely your customers will be to start appreciating your sales process.